Tsolaye91/Tsolaye91/README.md

 ## About Me 🚀

-I'm passionate **Technology and Coding** with experience in **System Administration**.
+I'm passionate **Technology, Coding, Data Science/Analytics** with experience in **System Administration**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: **mySQL and Python**
+- 🌱 Currently learning: **mySQL, Python, & R**
 - 🔭 Working on: **✈ 🛬 **
 - 🌍 Languages: **Python, C++, JavaScript, English**
 - 📫 How to reach me: **Layemi91@gmail.com**